 Learning and development techniques are “critical” to the success of an organisation, one expert told HC.
-Here are the trends to consider for getting ahead of the game for the New Year.
+Here are the trends to consider for getting ahead of the game for the rest of the year.

 However, the optimum way for a workforce to learn skills is “not a one-size-fits-all” – there is an ever-increasing pool of development techniques for employers to dip into.